 Visiting the Museum of Revolution is one of the most amazing things to do in Havana, even if you’re not into history.
 Inaugurated as the Presidential Palace in 1920, the building is stunning.

 The museum is impressive and has a wealth of information.
-It is also by far one of the most bias museums we have ever visited.
-It’s brilliant!
+It is also by far one of the most biased museums we have ever visited.
+It's brilliant!

 If you’d like to read up about Cuba before visiting Havana and understand more about this fascinating country, we really recommend reading Cuba: A New History, the book by Richard Gott.

-5. Dance Your Night Away at Casa de la Musica
+4. Dance your night away at Casa de la Musica

 There is no shortage of things to do in Havana at night.
 But if you love salsa, head to Casa de la Musica in Miramar.
 It’s one of the top spots to hear the Cuban salsa bands plus it’s less touristy.